1928 Fairfield murders: Investigation

 In interviews with the press, however, he instead stated that incessant teasing about his lack of intelligence and physical appearance (Leung was of below average height and had deep pockmark scars on his face, likely from smallpox) had pushed him to commit the murders.
-Leung was also locally regarded as a "hophead" for his chronic opium dependence, which was discouraged among the workforce, and led to him being regularly deprived of drugs.
-He also expressed his admiration for Californian robbers and murderers Joe Tanko and Floyd Hall, saying: "I just like Tanko and Hall – very, very sick."
+Leung was disliked by the local Chinese community as an opium-addicted "hophead", as drug use was discouraged among the workforce, leading to him being regularly deprived of drugs.